10 Percent of U.S. Children Are Diagnosed With ADHD

-According to a recent University of Iowa study published in JAMA Network Open on Friday, over 10% of children in the United States are diagnosed with Attention Deficit Hyperactivity Disorder, or ADHD.
+According to a recent University of Iowa study published in JAMA Network Open on Friday, more than 10 percent of children in the United States are diagnosed with Attention Deficit Hyperactivity Disorder or ADHD.

 The number of children diagnosed with the disorder has increased significantly since the late 1990s, especially among minorities.
 However, researchers attribute this increase to better access to health care due to the Affordable Care Act, rather than an epidemic or over-diagnosis.

-In addition, parents are more aware of the disorder and its symptoms now more than ever, so a spike in the number of children diagnosed in recent years does not mean that the disorder is relatively new phenomenon.
+In addition, parents are more aware of the disorder and its symptoms now more than ever, so a spike in the number of children diagnosed in recent years does not mean that the disorder is a relatively new phenomenon.

 One of the authors of the study, assistant professor of epidemiology Dr. Wei Bao, claims that ADHD is now one of the most common conditions in the U.S. The study found that the number of young girls diagnosed with the disorder more than doubled after the American Psychiatric Association added inattentiveness to its guide of diagnostic symptoms for ADHD in addition to hyperactivity.